OfficeDev/outlook-actionable-messages-csharp-token-validation/README.md

                 return request.CreateErrorResponse(HttpStatusCode.Unauthorized, new HttpError());
             }

+            // We first validate the Microsoft issued JWT token,
+            // and verify that the target endpoint matches with the audience of the token (“aud” claim)
+            //
             // Replace https://api.contoso.com with your service domain URL.
             // For example, if the service URL is https://api.xyz.com/finance/expense?id=1234,
             // then replace https://api.contoso.com with https://api.xyz.com